CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Model / product type
 * Operating system,
 * installed applications and services, including ports and protocols used,
-* Patch level of each software with the patch import date (for IT systems such as PLCs and related devices, it is important to have firmware levels of each CUPU and each module),
+* Patch level of each software with the patch import date (for IT systems such as PLCs and related devices, it is important to keep firmware levels of each CUPU and each module),
 * Date of the last virus scan (or automatic repeat interval) and
 * Backup interval (full and incremental), extent of backup and last performed backup.
 ** Network or network structure plan **